From The Giant’s Campaign, a Novel

 After another half mile, the tunnel sloped down more steeply and wended through mounds of fallen ceiling.
 Megaera’s darksight was confounded by the globe of light in her hand, and she could not see into the many shadows just beyond its reach.
 Now and then feral eyes winked from hollows and fissures in the mounds, and once the entire upper half of a dark pile, a bulk twenty feet square, adjusted itself with a sinuous ripple.

 The cavern widened out after another few hundred yards, and the walls and ceiling showed dim on the edge of sight.
 Several large forms emerged from ledges above and plopped to the floor.
 Zadrian began to draw her sword and slow her pace, casting about, but Lydia waved her on impatiently with a shake of her head.
 A troop of six gruants coalesced out of the dark and began to pace them at a respectful distance, swinging spiked clubs in their casual stride.
 They all proceeded this way for another tense quarter mile, when Megaera hit a growing odor of rancid musk.
 Dirk and Arslan had their arms within their cloaks, hands evidently on their weapons and turned their faces into their shoulders as if against the smell.
 Suddenly, their guide turned and barked orders, and the following gruants went off to the right and passed into a huge gap in the wall.
 Megaera paused, uncertain.
-“This way!” said the leader, and sprinted down the main passage.
+“This way!” said the leader, and sprinted ahead down the main passage.

-As they went by the side cavern, Megaera heard a metallic rasp and clank and the ratcheting of a chain.
+As they passed the side cavern, Megaera heard a metallic rasp and clank and the ratcheting of a chain.
 Up ahead, their guide vanished into the darkness, but a moment later, they caught up to him.
 He’d stationed himself next to a massive winch bolted to the floor, just beyond where the bottom of a portcullis hung from the roof.
 The chain from the winch led into a hole in the wall.
 Just as Megaera and the party crowded around, the other gruants flooded out of the dark and passed them by.
 Their guide put his hand to a pawl beside the winch, thrust it free of a gear, and the portcullis came shuddering down.
-It landed with a reverberating boom—and not a moment too soon.
+It landed with a reverberating boom—and not a moment too early.

 A gigantic, dragonlike creature slithered into the space behind; its slick wall of flat gray scales, big as roof shingles, reflected the light in Megaera’s hand like a window onto a cloud-veiled moon.
 Two muscular forearms were folded along its sides.
 In place of lower legs, a pair of tiny spurs trailed on the monster’s flanks.
 As thick through its snaky body as the gruants were tall, it reared up and gripped the bars, trying to work its fingers toward them.
-But the portcullis had been built strong.

 “Ophidiag,” muttered Lydia.
 A wave of stench rolled off the creature.
 “Annabis brought them from the hot swamps.
 They can hibernate for centuries, and will heal from any wound.
 One was trapped in a rockfall once and smashed flat.
 After months, ogres cleared the debris.
 They were careless.
-The ophidiag reformed itself and ate them before they could leash it, and Annabis herself had to find and subdue the creature.
+The ophidiag reformed itself and ate them before they could leash it.
+Annabis herself had to find and subdue the creature.
 This may be the one.”

 The gruants padded around, watching them, seemingly at ease now that the ophidiag blocked the passage behind.